 Horatio N. Lake—bequest of Horatio N. Lake of Bethlehem, CT.

 John Shapleigh Moses—bequest of Annette Foxall McCarteney Moses of Andover, MA, in memory of her husband, John Shapleigh Moses, D.D., a member of the Class of 1914.

-Joseph P. Robinson Memorial—bequest of Stanley A. Dennis, Jr. ’17, of Kearny, NJ, in memory of The Rev. Joseph P. Robinson.
+Joseph P. Robinson Memorial—bequest of Stanley A. Dennis, Jr. ’17, of Kearny, NJ, in memory of the Reverend Joseph P. Robinson.

-Isaac H. Tuttle—bequest of The Rev. Isaac H. Tuttle 1836, of New York City.
+Isaac H. Tuttle—bequest of the Reverend Isaac H. Tuttle 1836, of New York City.

 Nathan M. Waterman—bequest of General Nathan Morgan Waterman of Hartford.

 Federal Perkins Loan—under provisions of the National Defense Education Act of 1958 as amended, loans are made available for students with financial need.

 George J. Mead—established in 1951 by bequest of George J. Mead, Hon. ’37, of Bloomfield, CT, for loans to students majoring in economics, history, or government.

 Edward J. Myers and Thomas B. Myers Trinity College Student Loan Fund—established by Thomas B. Myers 1908 in his name and that of his brother, Edward J. Myers 1914, with preference to graduates of accredited Racine County, WI, high schools.